 Alyssa wakes up in a hospital talking to some kind of suave cop who really more reminds me of this guy from the Golden Girls:

 (For more of that, go here)

-Afterwards, instead of going straight up stairs I go down the hallway and enter room 101, which brings us to the next video.
+Afterward, instead of going straight upstairs I go down the hallway and enter room 101, which brings us to the next video.

 We exit this room bringing us to the next video…